How to stay safe at festivals

 Alcohol and other drugs

-• Drinking alcohol throughout the day can lead to overdoing it.
+- Drinking alcohol throughout the day can lead to overdoing it.
 If you are going to drink alcohol, pace yourself and alternate with soft drinks or water.
+Choose lower-alcohol drinks and avoid excess alcohol.

-• Alcohol and drugs can impair your judgement.
+- Alcohol and drugs can impair your judgement.
 Don’t feel pressured into drinking or taking drugs.
-Everyone is there to have fun in their own way!
+Everyone is there to have fun in their own way, and most festival goers don’t take drugs!

-• And, if you’re having a bad time and feeling unwell, seek the medics or welfare staff and be honest with them.
+- If you’re having a bad time and/or feeling unwell, seek the medics or welfare staff and be honest with them.
 They’re there to help you, without judgement.

 Sexual health